medpaf/linkedin-bot/README.md

 ```
 python3 linkedin-bot.py
 ```
-Disclaimer: Use this script with caution since Linkedin has a daily limit of new connections and may block or flag your account.
+Disclaimer: Use this script with caution since Linkedin has a weekly limit of new connections and may block or flag your account.